python/cpython/Doc/library/collections.rst

    .. versionadded:: 3.1

+.. method:: OrderedDict.popitem(last=True)

-The :meth:`popitem` method for ordered dictionaries returns and removes the last added entry.
-The key/value pairs are returned in LIFO order.
+   The :meth:`popitem` method for ordered dictionaries returns and removes a (key, value) pair.
+The pairs are returned in LIFO order if *last* is true or FIFO order if false.

 Equality tests between :class:`OrderedDict` objects are order-sensitive and are implemented as ``list(od1.items())==list(od2.items())``.